levski87/midwoodcandle/wp-content/plugins/ninja-forms/readme.txt

 * Please note that if you are using a version of PHP lower than 5.3, you may experience some problems using AJAX Submissions.
 These can be minimized by using simple success/error messages without any quotes or special characters.

 = Demo Site =
-Please feel free to visit our [demo site](http://demo.wpninjas.com/ninja-forms/) where you can test the features of Ninja Forms and all of our extensions. http://demo.wpninjas.com/ninja-forms/
+Please feel free to visit our [demo site](http://demo.ninjaforms.com) where you can test the features of Ninja Forms and all of our extensions. http://demo.ninjaforms.com

 = In addition to these features, extensions are available at our website: =

+* [PayPal Express](http://ninjaforms.com/downloads/paypal-express/) - Accept payments using PayPal Express and Ninja Forms!
-* [Front-End Editor](http://wpninjas.com/downloads/front-end-editor/) - Give your users the ability to create, edit, or delete posts, pages, or any custom post type and allow your users to edit their Ninja Forms submissions all from the front-end.
+* [Front-End Editor](http://ninjaforms.com/downloads/front-end-editor/) - Give your users the ability to create, edit, or delete posts, pages, or any custom post type and allow your users to edit their Ninja Forms submissions all from the front-end.
 Also included is front-end profile editing, custom registration forms, login and password resetting, all without needing to see the default, WordPress branded login page.
-* [File Uploads](http://wpninjas.com/downloads/file-uploads/) - Allow users to upload files and store those files within a searchable database.
+* [File Uploads](http://ninjaforms.com/downloads/file-uploads/) - Allow users to upload files and store those files within a searchable database.
-* [Multi-Part Forms](http://wpninjas.com/downloads/multi-part-forms/) - Break up those long, complex forms into multiple pages.
+* [Multi-Part Forms](http://ninjaforms.com/downloads/multi-part-forms/) - Break up those long, complex forms into multiple pages.
-* [Save User Progress](http://wpninjas.com/downloads/save-user-progress/) - Let your users save their progress and return later to finish filling out the form.
+* [Save User Progress](http://ninjaforms.com/downloads/save-user-progress/) - Let your users save their progress and return later to finish filling out the form.
-* [Conditional Logic](http://wpninjas.com/downloads/conditional-logic/) - Create "smart" forms that show or hide fields based upon user input.
+* [Conditional Logic](http://ninjaforms.com/downloads/conditional-logic/) - Create "smart" forms that show or hide fields based upon user input.
 Even add a value to a dropdown list when a user selects a specific value from another list.
-* [Front-End Posting](http://wpninjas.com/downloads/front-end-posting/) - Use Ninja Forms to create posts from the front-end.
+* [Front-End Posting](http://ninjaforms.com/downloads/front-end-posting/) - Use Ninja Forms to create posts from the front-end.
 These can be added to any post type, including custom post types, and users can select categories and tags.
-* [Layout & Styles](http://wpninjas.com/downloads/layout-styles/) - Use Ninja Forms to create amzing form layouts and styles right from your WordPress admin.
+* [Layout & Styles](http://ninjaforms.com/downloads/layout-styles/) - Use Ninja Forms to create amazing form layouts and styles right from your WordPress admin.
-* [MailChimp](http://wpninjas.com/downloads/mail-chimp/) - The MailChimp extension allows you to quickly create newsletter signup forms for your MailChimp account using the power and flexibility that Ninja Forms provides.
+* [MailChimp](http://ninjaforms.com/downloads/mail-chimp/) - The MailChimp extension allows you to quickly create newsletter signup forms for your MailChimp account using the power and flexibility that Ninja Forms provides.
-* [Campaign Monitor](http://wpninjas.com/downloads/campaign-monitor/) - The Campaign Monitor extension allows you to quickly create newsletter signup forms for your Campaign Monitor account using the power and flexibility that Ninja Forms provides.
+* [Campaign Monitor](http://ninjaforms.com/downloads/campaign-monitor/) - The Campaign Monitor extension allows you to quickly create newsletter signup forms for your Campaign Monitor account using the power and flexibility that Ninja Forms provides.
-* [User Analytics](http://wpninjas.com/downloads/user-analytics/) - The User Analytics extension will help website owners understand how hot a lead is based on extra data automatically collected about the user.
+* [User Analytics](http://ninjaforms.com/downloads/user-analytics/) - The User Analytics extension will help website owners understand how hot a lead is based on extra data automatically collected about the user.
-* [Constant Contact](http://wpninjas.com/downloads/constant-contact/) - The Constant Contact extension allows you to quickly create newsletter signup forms for your Constant Contact account using the power and flexibility that Ninja Forms provides.
+* [Constant Contact](http://ninjaforms.com/downloads/constant-contact/) - The Constant Contact extension allows you to quickly create newsletter signup forms for your Constant Contact account using the power and flexibility that Ninja Forms provides.
-* [Pushover](http://wpninjas.com/downloads/pushover/) - When email and SMS notifications just do not cut it, send yourself push notifications of form submissions with Pushover.
+* [Pushover](http://ninjaforms.com/downloads/pushover/) - When email and SMS notifications just do not cut it, send yourself push notifications of form submissions with Pushover.
 Pushover makes it easy to send real-time notifications to your Android and iOS devices.
-* [Freshbooks](http://wpninjas.com/downloads/freshbooks/) - Automatically insert Ninja Forms data right into Freshbooks when your potential clients submit forms.
+* [Freshbooks](http://ninjaforms.com/downloads/freshbooks/) - Automatically insert Ninja Forms data right into Freshbooks when your potential clients submit forms.
 Go from lead to invoice that much quicker by having the information already in your favorite invoicing application.

 We have several other extensions in the works.